francoschiavone/rrcourse-week4/README.md

 # rrcourse-week4
 Solution for week 4 task - Radium Rocket 15 week course:

-Solve a list of JavaScript Exercises.
+Solve a list of JavaScript exercises.